-Attach the Drywall
+Hang the Drywall

 If you are covering both walls and ceiling, begin with the ceiling.
 When attaching drywall to ceiling joists spaced 16 inches on center, fasteners should be spaced 12 inches apart.
-On wall studs, the maximum spacing between fasteners should be 16 inches.
+With wall studs, the maximum spacing between fasteners should be 16 inches.
 Drive screws into each stud beneath the panel.

 After covering the ceiling, attach the top sheets to the wall.
 Before doing so, though, mark the locations of the wall studs on the edges of the ceiling drywall with a pencil.
 This will make it easier to find the stud centers when driving screws into the wall panels.

 Once the stud locations have been marked, lift the panel into position.
 Drive a screw at the bottom of the panel into a center stud, then work your way out and up the panel.
-Lift the panel into place on the screws, then grab your screwgun in one hand while sliding the panel into position with your other hand and shoulder.
+Lift the panel into place on the screws, then grab your drill in one hand while sliding the panel into position with your other hand and shoulder.

 Bottom panels should fit snugly against the top panels.
 The easiest way to manage this is to use a drywall lifter.
-Commercial models are best, but you can make a suitable lever out of a couple scraps of lumber.
+Commercial models are best, but you can make a suitable lever out of a couple of scraps of lumber.

-Tips for Installing Drywall When Working Alone
+Tips for Hanging Drywall

-- Rent a drywall lift.
-A drywall lift can hold a panel in place against the ceiling or against the wall, freeing both of your hands to easily drive screws.
+- Rent a Drywall Lift: A drywall lift can hold a panel in place against the ceiling or against the wall, freeing both of your hands to easily drive screws.